-Although we always knew that riding Mario Kart: Koopa’s Challenge and exploring the various interactive activities would be incredible fun, one of the things that most interested us from the very first announcement of Super Nintendo World was all the myriad opportunities for shopping experiences and exclusive merchandise; if there’s one thing The Wizarding World of Harry Potter has taught us, after all, it’s that you can enjoy yourself just as much in any of the stores as you could on the rides.
+Although we always knew that racing against Nintendo characters and exploring the various interactive activities would be incredible fun, one of the things that most interested us from the very first announcement of Super Nintendo World was the myriad opportunities for shopping experiences and exclusive merchandise.
+If there’s one thing The Wizarding World of Harry Potter has taught us, after all, it’s that you can enjoy yourself just as much in any of the stores as you could on the rides.

-The new themed land located over at Universal Studios Japan hasn’t disappointed – and that’s even starting months before the Mushroom Kingdom first welcomed guests into its domain.
-Whether they’re located in a pre-existing store inside of the park’s Hollywood section or in a custom-made spot nestled within Super Nintendo World proper, the available items to purchase are nothing short of captivating.
+The new themed lands located over at Universal Studios Japan and Universal Studios Hollywood haven’t disappointed – and that’s even starting months before each Mushroom Kingdom first welcomed guests into its domain.
+Whether they’re located in a pre-existing store inside of the park or in a custom-made spot nestled within Super Nintendo World proper, the available items to purchase are nothing short of captivating.

 And while we can’t at all be certain that all – or, indeed, any – of these items will make the transition between all versions of Super Nintendo World, we’re still very eager to show you what’s available now in Osaka and Hollywood to stoke your imagination for what may be possible in the City Beautiful sometime in the near future.

 Skip to: Merch at the 1-Up Factory | Merch outside of Nintendo World